Necrotizing pneumonia refers to pneumonia characterized by the development of the necrosis within infected lung tissue.

-Necrotising changes may be seen in up to around 7% of those with bacterial pneumonia 3.
-It can affect patients of any age and is increasingly being reported in the paediatric population.
+Necrotizing changes may be seen in up to around 7% of those with bacterial pneumonia 3.
+It can affect patients of any age and is increasingly being reported in the pediatric population.

-Progression to a necrotising pneumonia can occur from either virulences factor of the microorganism, predisposing factors of the host or both.
+Progression to necrotizing pneumonia can occur from either virulences factor of the microorganism, predisposing factors of the host or both.

-If a necrotising infection is suspected and CT evaluation is required, it may be better to give contrast as it allows appreciation of low attenuation and non enhancement within the necrosed portions.
+If a necrotizing infection is suspected and CT evaluation is required, it may be better to give contrast as it allows appreciation of low attenuation and non-enhancement within the necrosed portions.

-CT imaging may show distinct areas of low attenuation with decreased parenchymal enhancement (representing liquifaction 4) in all or parts of the affected area of infection (consolidation).
+CT imaging may show distinct areas of low attenuation with decreased parenchymal enhancement (representing liquefaction 4) in all or parts of the affected area of infection (consolidation).

 Normal pulmonary parenchymal architecture within the necrosed segment is often lost 2.